Spring Boot: integration of JSON binding libraries

 private Jsonb jsonb;

-If you look at the javadoc documentation of Jsonb and Gson, you should notice that there are many similarities.
-This is not accidental, since both types are the “entry point” for JSON binding.
+If you look at the javadoc documentation of Jsonb and Gson, you should notice many similarities.
+This is not accidental since both types are considered the main “entry point” for JSON binding.

 Person class for JSON-B